StephenGriffies/StephenGriffies.github.io/_pages/models.md

 <p align="justify">

 During the years 1997-2013, much of my working day consisted of developing MOM versions 3,4, and 5.
-This work remains among the more satisfying of my career.
+This work remains among the most rewarding of my career.
 Although I stopped focusing on development after <a href="https://mom-ocean.github.io/"> MOM5</a> in early 2013, I remain engaged in a variety of scientific activities that make use of this code, most notably the <a href="http://cosima.org.au/"> COSIMA